 Drawing round the petals would defeat the purpose of the exercise so I have left them as changes of tone rather than defined by outlines.
 You could also add some white chalk sparingly to accentuate little highlights, but as my friend and life drawing mentor, Andrés Jaroslavsky, says, “You need to make the cake before you can decorate it with the icing.”

 Planes are a form of perspective.
 Imagine a child’s mobile with the fasteners hung from a frame.
 The nearest fastener to the viewer is on the near plane, the farthest is on the far plane and the ones in between will be on their own or shared planes.

 Understanding planes in a drawing is an excellent preparation for painting, but also makes the aim clearer for shading as, although I am working on a two-dimensional surface, I am mapping where the elements sit in space.

-This approach helps with understanding a lot about drawing, but also about painting in any medium.
+This approach to drawing planes helps with understanding a lot about drawing, but also about painting in any medium.
 We are usually trying to render two-dimensionally, what we are seeing in three dimensions and breaking this down and understanding it can help, especially with shading and painting tones and color.